-The Glover Alston Center is a resource to facilitate Whitman’s commitment to sustaining a diverse community.
-By providing a safe space for meaningful conversation and interaction, the Glover Alston Center fosters collaboration with academic departments, input from divergent perspectives, intercultural and international awareness, and respect for all in the Whitman community.
+The Glover Alston Center (GAC) is a resource to facilitate Whitman's commitment to sustaining a diverse community.
+By providing a safe space for meaningful conversation and interaction, the Glover Alston Center welcomes and supports differences, collaborates with academic departments, encourages input from divergent perspectives, enhances intercultural and international awareness, and models respect for all in the Whitman community.
 The Glover Alston Center achieves this by serving as:

 - A safe place where conversations about diversity, difference, multiculturalism and social justice occur.

-- A social and academic space where collaboration between Whitman community members can occur.
+- A social and academic space for collaboration between members of the Whitman community.

 - A meeting place and home for campus organizations and clubs.

 - An open space for meditation, reflection, and spiritual and religious practices.